This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

-CARE AGREEMENT:The elder has the right to help plan his own care.
-To help with this plan, he must learn about his health condition and how it may be treated.
-He can then discuss treatment options with his healthcare providers.
+CARE AGREEMENT:The person has the right to help plan his own care.
+To help with this plan, he or she must learn about his or her health condition and how it may be treated.
+He or she can then discuss treatment options with healthcare providers.
 Together they can decide what care and treatment may be used.
-The elder always has the right to refuse treatment.
+The person always has the right to refuse treatment.